-Adatum believes that by deploying some of its applications to a public cloud such as the Windows Azure platform, it can take advantage of economies of scale, promote standardization of its applications, and have automated processes for managing them.
+Adatum believes that by deploying some of its applications to a public cloud such as Windows Azure it can take advantage of economies of scale, promote standardization of its applications, and have automated processes for managing them.
 Most importantly, Adatum believes that this will make it more effective at addressing its customers' needs, a more effective competitor, and a better investment for its shareholders.